- Molybdenum

 2MoO2 + O2 → 2MoO3

 Roasters are multi-level hearth furnaces, in which molybdenite concentrates move from top to bottom against a current of heated air and gases blown from the bottom.
-The image on the right shows one of the levels in a typical roaster.
+The image shows one of the levels in a typical roaster.
 Large rotary rakes move the molybdenite concentrate to promote the chemical reaction.
-Desulfurisation systems such as sulfuric acid plants or lime scrubbers remove sulfur dioxide from the effluent roaster gases.
+Desulfurization systems such as sulfuric acid plants or lime scrubbers remove sulfur dioxide from the effluent roaster gases.

 The resulting roasted molybdenite concentrate typically contains a minimum of 57% molybdenum, and less than 0.1% sulfur.